A look back at 13 bygone and beloved Crayola crayon colors

 Lately, it seems there's push to make everything old new again.

 Countless classic series are being revived or rebooted.
-There's talk that The Honeymooners will be revived.
 Even shows from the 1990s like Full House have been revamped with some of the original cast members.

 Monopoly recently jumped in on the trend by having people pick new tokens for the property trading board game.
 A rubber duck, T-Rex and penguin won the vote and will replace the tried and true wheelbarrow, thimble and leather boot.

-Now it's Crayola's turn to mess with a good thing.
-For National Crayon Day, the company announced its retiring a classic color and replacing it with a new one.
+Last year on National Crayon Day, Crayola announced it was retiring a classic color and replacing it with a new one.

 Crayola has consistently renamed colors throughout its history.
 After all, "Prussian Blue" became "Midnight Blue" in the 1950s.
 But in 1990, the company decided to retire eight colors and replace them.